-many young men expressed their readiness to join the police [...] almost all of them very enthusiastically told the German SS about their Jewish [neighbors] and where they were hiding so that they would find and [...] exterminate them.
+[M]any young men expressed their readiness to join the police [...] almost all of them very enthusiastically told the German SS about their Jewish [neighbors] and where they were hiding so that they would find and [...] exterminate them.

-At the start of the German occupation, the rights and responsibilities of police were not clearly prescribed.
-Unlike battalion officers, whose service more resembled that of a soldier under the supervision of superiors, UPP officers had more room for their own initiatives.
-In other words, in the words of the compilers of the history of the Yaroslavskyi District Police, “we worked according to our conscience, as Ukrainians were supposed to: without Jews.”
+At the start of the German occupation, the rights and responsibilities of police were not clearly defined.
+Unlike battalion officers, whose service more resembled that of a soldier under the supervision of superiors, UOP officers had greater scope for their own initiatives.
+In other words, in the words of the compilers of the history of the Yaroslavskyi District Police, “We worked according to our conscience, as Ukrainians were supposed to: without Jews.”
 Some, like Mykhailo Serdiuk, a former Soviet officer and the commander of the Volodymyrskyi District Police, actively carried out educational work “to raise the moral and ideological condition” of the full-time personnel, even if it required individual conversations.
-Transcripts of weekly meetings of the district council contain many expressions of his anti-Soviet and anti-Semitic views: “There are many saboteurs, NKVD, and Jews who need to be caught.”
+Transcripts of weekly meetings of the district council contain many expressions of his anti-Soviet and anti-Semitic views: “There are many saboteurs, NKVD members, and Jews who need to be caught.”
 According to Serdiuk, “some people with a Jewish-Bolshevik upbringing” even joined the special police unit “for easy profit or pecuniary requirements.”
-It is significant that none of the others present at the meetings, particularly OUN-M members, said such things.
+It is significant that none of the others present at the meetings, particularly OUN-M members, used such language.

 One observes a similar situation in district police forces.
 Oleksiy Furta joined the service on October 28, 1941, and was almost immediately appointed deputy commander of the Shevchenkivskyi District Police.
-Furta’s lack of experience working in such institutions did not prevent him from independently recruiting a former NKVD employee and, blackmailing arrest, encouraging him to denounce Jews and Communists that he knew.
+Furta’s lack of experience working in such institutions did not prevent him from independently recruiting a former NKVD employee and, threatening him with arrest, compelled him to denounce Jews and Communists that he knew.
 The fate of others depended on the deputy commander of the Podilskyi District Police, Viktor Sukharenko.
-At the turn of December 1941, police arrested a Jewish woman and her husband and son soon after her.
+At the turn of November–December 1941, police arrested a Jewish woman, and soon thereafter, her husband and son soon.
 All the detainees were brought to Sukharenko for interrogation, during which they tried to disown accusations of their Jewish identity.
 Sukharenko did not believe them, noting that “their appearance alone gave it away,” and sent them all to the police headquarters.
-German supervising officers were not present at either police district, meaning the fate of the detainees fell on the management of the Ukrainian auxiliary police.
+German supervising officers were not present at either police district, meaning the fate of the detainees fell on the leadership of the Ukrainian auxiliary police.

-Among all the inherited features of Soviet conformist society, denunciation became the most common form of complicity of the urban population in the Holocaust.
+Among all the inherited features of the Soviet conformist society, denunciation became the most common form of complicity of the urban population in the Holocaust.
 Even at the beginning of the occupation, German special forces reported that “the total cleansing of localities of Bolsheviks, Jews, and associated elements was achieved thanks to denunciations.”
 Kyiv was no different from the general context, which can be learned, in particular, from SiPo/SD employees:

 Many claims about Jews being discovered reached the SD from various informants.
 Sometimes informants included their surnames and addresses in their claims, and sometimes there were only individual letters [...]
 All denunciations regarding Jews were maintained by Gestapo officer [Friedrich] Gainz.